-One of the most critical challenges facing an entrepreneurial startup is the choice of an initial market entry strategy, a decision that involves multiple choices about marketing and strategy under conditions of high uncertainty.
-The range and choice of feasible market entry strategies is constrained by the stage of market development and the environmental context, and involves multiple decisions based on critical assumptions about customers, markets and competitors.
+One of the most critical challenges facing an entrepreneurial startup is the choice of an initial market entry strategy, which often requires multiple decisions about marketing and strategy under conditions of high uncertainty.
+The range and choice of feasible market entry strategies is constrained by the stage of market development and the environmental context, and involves a series of choices based on critical assumptions about customers, markets and competitors.
 Early validation of these key assumptions is an essential element of the strategic decision process.

-Established firms in stable industries typically confront a limited set of choices - in all likelihood, the competitive landscape is reasonably well defined, market segments are known, distribution channels have been established, and the firm's competitive strengths and limitations are understood.
+Established firms in stable industries typically confront a more limited set of choices - in all likelihood, the competitive landscape is reasonably well-defined, market segments and competitors have been identified, sales distribution and service channels have been established, and the firm's competitive strengths and limitations are understood.
 Technology (will it work?) and market (will they buy?) risks have largely been addressed; competition and the firm's ability to execute are the principal areas of uncertainty.
 Marketing and strategic options are partially constrained by industry structures and prior choices.